zdehbi/control-engineering-with-python-project-2021-2022/README.md

      (sign in with your GitHub account).

   1. **🎉 Create your own project.**

-     In each group, one student creates a git repository.
+     - Use this project as a starting point: click the Fork button to create your own project instance.
-     Use this project as a starting point: click the Fork button to create your own instance of the project.
+       (Only one student needs to do this in each group.)

   2. **👥 Register collaborators.**